Skip to Content

 Strategic approach: "I need to share something that's affecting your relationships here.
 Your communication style is creating friction with the team.
 Let me be specific about what I'm seeing."

 Direct but not attacking.
-"Need to share" establishes importance.
-"Affecting your relationships" makes it about impact, not judgment.
-"Let me be specific" promises clarity and reduces defensive responses.
+"Need to share" establishes that this conversation matters.
+"Affecting your relationships" makes it about impact, not character judgment.
+"Let me be specific" promises clarity and actually reduces defensive responses because vagueness is what makes people panic.

 The Innovation Pitch